cacheflowe/haxademic/src/com/haxademic/app/haxmapper/README.md

 #### Next:

 * Add methods to creatively distrubte updates to polygons and meshlines in a group
+	* Groups should control own wireframes as well as polygons
 * Allow dragging polygons in HaxMapper for realtime adjustments
+* Create darkened color for groups to send to audiopixel!!!
 * Mock test with actual groups for CMKY

-#### Texture manager to distribute textures between groups and group items*
+* Add adjustable speed throttling properties to speed/slow the rate at which program changes happen - use adjustable modulos

-* big change should happen manually, or if it hasn't happened in 5 minutes or so...
+	* big changes should happen manually, or if it hasn't happened in 5 minutes or so...
+* Add an all-black texture
-* Switch all to one particular mode
+* Switch everything to one particular mode once in a while
-* Make a distribution across group
-* Randomly switch textures on beat
-* all polygons in a group switch to a new texture, then start swapping
-* all polygons in a group switch to differet rotations or modes
-* groups add & remove textures as time goes on
-* sweeping/traversing
-* all textures should null out and slowly come back in as the wireframes/overlays take focus
-* Reset all properties/rotation of polygons
-* Set rotation & mapping mode of polygons manually
-* Groups should control wireframes as well as polygons
+* Use solid colors vs. using any alpha, since this is faster
+* Break up content between the 2 nights
+* More cohesive color scheme??

 #### Add UDP messages into group management
 * Average color for each structure
 * Use tringle centroid to get color from each mapped polygon

+#### Testing!
+* Stress test with more triangles!!!!!
+Especially for audio-reactive waveform mesh

+#### Texture manager to distribute textures between groups and group items*
+* sweeping/traversing

 #### Build wireframe animations

 * Audio-reactive points between vertices